0 – 20k+ Per Month SEO Website Case Study (Inc. Screenshots)

 Supporting Content

 One of the most commonly asked questions I get relates to supporting content.
+It's 2024 so I'm sure you've all heard of topical authority... and that's basically what I do.
+I cover all the sub-entities on dedicated pages.

 I’ve always been a big fan of fitting in with competition while doing SEO.

-On this website, we optimised many of the pages using surfer before many of our jumps so while I can’t say that Surfer was the exact thing that caused some massive results, it’s definitely helped and I will be continuing to use it in my arsenal.
+On this website, we optimized many of the pages using surfer before many of our jumps so while I can’t say that Surfer was the exact thing that caused some massive results, it’s definitely helped and I will be continuing to use it in my arsenal.

 Internal Linking